janenycxo/e15/independent-study/README.md

 In the past we were not able to do this, because we have to return to the office.
 Look it up, review our findings, and get back to them in a few days.
 Sometimes, contracts can take months to years to close, and sometimes fraudulent claims require the assistance from SIU (special investigative unit) to flag the account to prompt compliance.

-Mobile access to data also expedites new provider enrollment.
+Access to healthcare data also expedites new provider enrollment.
 It allows us to see current account status, and review the provider’s credential (specialties, what group practices they are currently participating, the locations they operate, and whether there are concerning factors such as sanctions, or fraud.)

 Adding a provider to their practice would be less hassle, more pleasant and which translates to higher profit margins and increased productivity.